rachelesmee/website/foss4guklocal2023/ten-years-after.md

  * **[Mark Iliffe](https://www.linkedin.com/in/iliffemark/)**: Mark will take a look at the global legacy of Nottingham 2013 and how enabling access to open source has changed.

- * **[Abigail Page](https://www.linkedin.com/in/abipage/)**: Abi will discuss open source/open data in government and the increasing importance of geospatial (e.g. the existence of the Geospatial Commission).

  * **[Matt Walker](https://www.astuntechnology.com/about/)**: Principal Geospatial Architect at [Astun Technology](https://www.astuntechnology.com/),  active user, contributor and advocate of open source, OSGeo Charter Member and involved in organising and presenting at a host of OSGeo events.
 Matt is going to talk tech about the nuts n bolts of open source.

+Abi has had to pull out of the conference for personal family reasons, but we thank her for her contribution to the formation of the panel session.

+ * **[Abigail Page](https://www.linkedin.com/in/abipage/)**: Abi will discuss open source/open data in government and the increasing importance of geospatial (e.g. the existence of the Geospatial Commission).

 ## Moderator